 - Broken, missing or faulty safety guards.

 No matter how your workplace accident was caused, if it can be shown that your employer was indirectly or directly responsible for the accident that harmed you, then a valid claim may exist.
-Call our claims team to find out.
+Call our claims team to find out about laceration injury claims.

 Who Was Responsible For Your Accident Or Injuries